 It is imperative to understand the risks involved in trading Forex using high leverage and traders must find the appropriate level that suit their trading styles as the effect of leverage is that both gains and losses are magnified.

 Some FX traders use Expert Advisor(s) (“EA(s) “) to trade, and popular EA(s) often include money management tools designed to place the correct trade volume based on the size of the account.
 However, not all EA(s) feature these tools so it important that traders supervise the trading activities on their accounts and make any margin payments as they become due.

 Increased leverage carries a greater risk and the potential to make significant losses on very small movements in the Forex market.

-Our GO Markets MetaTrader 4 platform has been designed to effectively monitor and allow you to control risk exposure.
-Based on each client’s margin requirement, the platform will calculate both the funds needed to retain your current open positions and the funds required to enter into new positions.
+Based on each your margin requirement, the trading platform will calculate both the funds needed to retain your current open positions and the funds required to enter into new positions.
 However, as stated above, it is your own responsibility, not GO Markets’, to continually monitor your positions.
-If the equity in your trading account falls below the margin requirement, a ‘margin call’ will ensue, and we may close all your open positions to limit your risk to usable margins.
+If the equity in your trading account falls below the margin requirement, a ‘margin call’ will ensue, and we may close all your open (from the biggest losing) positions to limit your risk to usable margins.